Reading Time: 5 minutes

 Dr Eko Glonti is a true renaissance man who has an affinity for art, history, literature, and music.
 A medical-doctor-turned-geologist-turned-winemaker, his wines are often described as clean, balanced, and distinctly Georgian yet suitably easy for any wine lover to enjoy.
 He makes between 15,000 and 30,000 bottles of wine every year.

-Eko works closely with local grape growers to craft his wine in the vineyards, though he has plans to acquire a few plots of his own.
-All of his wines are monovarietal, made from indigenous varieties of the Imereti wine region in western Georgia, fermented in qvevri with natural yeast, unfined, unfiltered, and with a small amount of sulfite added only before bottling.
+Eko currently works with a group of local grape growers to craft his wine in the vineyards, though he has plans to acquire a few plots of his own in the near future.
+All of his wines are monovarietal, made from indigenous varieties of the Imereti wine region in western Georgia; the grapes are fermented in qvevri with natural yeast; the Lagvinari wines are unfined, unfiltered, and a small amount of sulfur is added only before bottling.

-The only exception is this Saperavi, which is made from a variety indigenous to Kakheti and fermented in steel tanks.
+The only exception is this Saperavi, which is indigenous to Kakheti and fermented in steel tanks.
 This is the first and the last vintage of Saperavi that Lagvinari is producing; but fret not, there are still quite a few bottles circulating in the market.

 The Lagvinari wines have gained international attention as it is featured on the menus of several Michelin-starred restaurants in London and media outlets like Jancis Robinson and Financial Times.

 A quick sniff gives the impression of tiramisu!
 Mocha and marzipan, spiced by pepper.
-A second deep sniff reveals plum, blackberry, black pepper, and earthy notes on the nose.
-The palate reflects the nose—fruit driven with traces of peppery and savory characteristics.
+A second, deeper sniff reveals plum, blackberry, black pepper, and earthy notes.
+The palate reflects the bouquet—fruit driven with traces of peppery and savory characteristics.
 An inky, deep red, almost opaque wine with huge body and texture.
-Structure and balance are precise; with medium-plus acidity, powerful but ready tannins.
+Structure and balance are precise, with medium-plus acidity, and powerful but ready tannins.
 A wine that has the potential for long cellaring.
 It tastes better with at least two hours of decanting prior to drinking.

 We tasted this wine multiple times, on multiple occasions, with multiple permutations of people.
-The feedback from those who drank the wine for the first time range from “This is fucking sexy,” to “How is it possible that there’s no oak in this,” and thoughtful notes like “This could easily appeal to Plavac Mali [Croatian variety] lovers: sour cherry and prune, ripe dark fruit, fragrant and clean expression of variety and oaky spiciness; complex and refreshing, with youthful tannins—would be very interesting to taste after a few years.”
+The feedback from those who drank the wine for the first time range from “This is fucking sexy,” to “How is it possible that there’s no oak in this,” and thoughtful notes like “This could easily appeal to Croatian red wine, specifically Plavac Mali, lovers.
+Sour cherry, prune, ripe dark fruit, fragrant and clean expression of variety and oaky spiciness; complex and refreshing, with youthful tannins—would be very interesting to taste after a few years.”

 Jakeli, Saperavi, Unfiltered Dry Red, 2014

-We had the 2012 and 2014 vintages, loved both but preferred this newer release.
+We had the 2012 and 2014 vintages and loved both but preferred this newer release.
 For practicality sake, it also makes more sense to review the latest vintage due to market supply and availability.
 The 2012 vintage received 89 points from Wine Enthusiast.

 Both are great wines.
 2012 gives the immediate impression that it’s more tart, more savory, spicier, and driven by black fruit whereas 2014 is more luscious, more sweet brown spice instead of piquant black pepper, and has both black and red fruit notes.

 Established in 2001 in the village of Khashmi in Kakheti, Jakeli is a pioneer of certified organic wine in Georgia.
 The first commercial vintage is 2008 and the first organic vintage is 2009.
-The total vineyard size is 5.5 hectares, planted at 760-meter above sea level on the southwest foothill of the Tsiv Gombori mountain range.
+The total vineyard size is 5.5 hectares, with vines planted at 760-meter above sea level on the southwest foothill of the Tsiv Gombori mountain range.
 The vineyards are never irrigated and are sprayed with copper and sulfur at most five times a year.
 Some biodynamic practices are also incorporated.
-Grapes are hand-picked.
+The grapes are hand-picked.
 Fermentation is done in steel tanks without the addition of synthetic chemical or cultivated yeast.
-Sulfites are used in the small amounts only after the malolactic fermentation.
+Sulfur is used in the small amounts only after the malolactic fermentation.
 All Jakeli wines are aged for at least 18 months in both the steel tank and bottle before release.

 The wine is extremely dark, almost black, with a luscious and silky mouthfeel.
 It exudes beautiful notes of chocolate, tobacco leaf, game, black pepper, cumin, cinnamon, red plum, red currant, blackberry, and licorice—which makes me think of Mexican mole sauce poured over Christmas pudding.
 Funky, but definitely an intriguing idea.
 The acidity leads the flavors into a long finish, highlighted by grippy, sweet tannins.
 This wine benefits from a few hours of decanting before consumption.
 This is an exemplar of Saperavi’s potential.